top of page

 SDG 12.3

-Reducing food waste and loss in line with SDG 12.3 targets
+Reducing food loss and waste in line with SDG 12.3 targets

 Food Waste Hierarchy